Read our 2016 Report Card for Capuano.

 Sep 29, 2010.
 Passed 304/118.

-From Jan 1999 to Apr 2017, Capuano missed 536 of 12,547 roll call votes, which is 4.3%.
-This is worse than the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 1999 to Jun 2017, Capuano missed 536 of 12,633 roll call votes, which is 4.2%.
+This is much worse than the median of 2.2% among the lifetime records of representatives currently serving.
 ProPublica has tracked 158 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|